So you got in a hurry and you overfilled the oil in your mower engine. No big deal right? Wrong.

 So when doing oil changes or adding oil look twice and only add what is required by your engine manufacturer and don’t assume going over the required amount and adding too much oil will be okay.

-How to Remove Excess Oil From a Lawn Mower
+How to Remove Excess Oil

-If you overfilled your engine oil, you need to remove excess oil to correct the level as shown on the dipstick.
+If you overfilled your engine oil, you need to remove excess oil to correct the oil level as shown on the dipstick.

 The first thing you need to do is remove the spark plug wire for safety.
 There are several different ways to remove excess engine oil from your lawn mower.